Neurogami/LeapMotionP5/docs/ThePointerLocationExamplesPart1.md

 Once that is done you can just load any of the examples in the Processing IDE or run them from command line.

-#### Yet another note about running the example code ####

-`LeapMotionP5` requires you to have the Leap SDK libraries in the `code` folder of your sketch.
-Rather than include these files with each sketch it is left to the user to get them from the Leap Motion SDK distribution.
-These files may be available as part of the source distribution for `LeapMotionP5`, in which case you can just copy those to whatever sketch needs them.
-However, you may be better off making sure you have the latest libraries from Leap Motion.
-If `LeapMotionP5` fails to work with the most current Leap Motion libraries then there is a bug in `LeapMotionP5` that should be fixed.

-The intent is to make sure that `LeapMotionP5` is kept up-to-date with the Leap Motion SDK.

 ## Version 1: The raw SDK approach ##